- Embrace Conservation

 Locating a leak

 If the leak is inside the home, you can conduct a similar test by turning off the water valve at each faucet or appliance and observing if there is movement in the water meter.
 Common types of leaks found in the home include worn toilet flappers, dripping faucets and leaking valves.
-Most are easily correctable by visiting your local home improvement center.
+Most are easily corrected by visiting your local home improvement center.

-In some cases your meter may indicate flow, but it is not a leak.
+In some cases, your meter may indicate flow, but it is not a leak.
 These could include an in-home humidifier, swamp cooler, ice maker or similar appliance.
 If in doubt, contact us to schedule a flow detection service call at 720-733-6000.